 The bill that Obama signed is a travesty - it is the worst possible outcome of all legislation that could have been enacted.
 The law, in the first place, destroys state laws for labeling - like the perfect reasonable Vermont bill.
 Vermont's law held food manufacturers to place a simple line, "This item contains GMOs" on the outside of the container.
 Nothing ambiguous there - and manufacturers were complying.

-an internet connection.
+A QR code.
+You need a smartphone and an internet connection.
 And know how to use it.
+I do, but do your grandparents? |

 The Federal law makes everything massively more complex and renders a foolish and idiotic result.
 First off, there is no labeling for two years because the Dept of Agriculture needs that time to "study" the problem.
 Secondly, many GMOs already in our food supply, will not have to be labeled according to this law - things like high-fructose corn syrup.
 And the label will be in the form of a QR code or an 800 number to further obfuscation.